multiversx/mx-chain-proxy-go/README.md

 ### network

 - `/v1.0/network/status/:shard`      (GET) --> returns the status metrics from an observer in the given shard
 - `/v1.0/network/config`             (GET) --> returns the configuration of the network from any observer
 - `/v1.0/network/economics`          (GET) --> returns the economics data metric from the last epoch
+- `/v1.0/network/esdts`              (GET) --> returns the names of all the issued ESDTs
+- `/v1.0/network/direct-staked-info` (GET) --> returns the list of direct staked values
+- `/v1.0/network/delegated-info`     (GET) --> returns the list of delegated values

 ### node